skyhitz/docs/skyhitz/docs/skyhitz-expo-next/guidelines.md

 ## Branches

-Our default github branch is `master` branch.
-It is setup to be automatically deployed with staging environment on `https://skyhitz-expo-next.vercel.app`.
+Our default GitHub branch is `master` branch.
+It is set up to be automatically deployed with a staging environment on `https://skyhitz-expo-next.vercel.app`.
-We also have `prod` branch, which is setup to be autmatically deployed with production environment on `https://skyhitz.io`.
+We also have `prod` branch, which is set up to be automatically deployed with the production environment on `https://skyhitz.io`.
-Both those branches are protected and require pull requests.
+Both branches are protected and require pull requests.
 If you want to create a new branch prefix it with `feature/` or `fix/` depending on the details of the ticket.

 Summary: